-The TMC5130A positions the motor based on step & direction signals.
-The microPlyer automatically smoothens motion.
-No CPU interaction is required; configuration is done by hardware pins.
-Basic standby current control can be done by the TMC5130A.
+The TMC2130 positions the motor based on step and direction signals.
+The MicroPlyer automatically smoothens motion.
+No CPU interaction is required.
+Configuration is done by hardware pins.
+Basic standby current control can be done by the TMC2130.
 Optional feedback signals allow error detection and synchronization.
-Enable this mode by tying low pin SPI_MODE.